-74. Partnering with local and national government, WFP will work in coordination with SESAN and the ministries responsible for education, the economy, labour, agriculture and health.
+74. Partnering with local and national government, WFP will work in coordination with SESAN and the ministries responsible for education, economy, labour and social security, agriculture, livestock and food and public health and social assistance.
 To ensure sustainability, partnerships with CSOs, local NGOs, private sector entities and academic institutions will be prioritized.
 WFP will seek to work with women's rights associations and indigenous authorities with a view to enhancing the sustainability of interventions.